About This Chapter

 A simple wager leads to a quest for purpose in Anton Chekhov's short story 'The Bet.'
 Chekhov constructs a simple plot through which he explores the philosophical meaning of fulfillment.
 These qualities exemplify why Chekhov is considered a master of the short story.

-In this lesson, we will analyze some of the symbols from Leo N. Tolstoy's short story 'God Sees the Truth, But Waits.'
-This is a story about a man who is falsely imprisoned but perseveres in his faith in God.
+In this lesson, we'll analyze some of the symbols from Leo N. Tolstoy's short story 'God Sees the Truth, But Waits,' a story about a man who is falsely imprisoned but perseveres in his faith in God.

-Dostoyevsky's work has been translated into over 150 languages, and his reputation as a literary genius is indisputable.
-Read the following lesson to learn more about the life and works of this prolific and insightful writer.
+Dostoyevsky's work has been translated into more than 150 languages, and his reputation as a literary genius is indisputable.
+In this lesson, you'll learn more about the life and works of this prolific and insightful writer.

 Earning College Credit

 Did you know… We have over 95 college courses that prepare you to earn credit by exam that is accepted by over 2,000 colleges and universities.
 You can test out of the first two years of college and save thousands off your degree.
 Anyone can earn credit-by-exam regardless of age or education level.